Alumna & Award-Winning Educator Explains Why American Public Schools are in Crisis – Part I

 Yanaiza, can you explain “the COVID effect”?

 Part of our learning comes from socializing.
 We establish norms that way.
 We learn what is acceptable and what is not.
 During COVID, when kids reverted to remote learning, it prevented them from socializing.
 They were isolated at home.
-They also had access to technology 24 hours a day.
-So, the number one thing we’re seeing as a result of COVID is lack of engagement.
-There’s lack of engagement with their teachers, lack of engagement with each other and lack of engagement with what’s being taught.
+They had access to technology 24 hours a day.
+So, the number one thing we’re seeing as a result of COVID is lack of engagement – lack of engagement with their teachers, lack of engagement with each other and lack of engagement with what’s being taught.

 There’s also a lack of what I call stick-to-it-ness.
-It’s about how long can you stay on something until you give up?
+It’s about how long can you stay on something until you give up.
 Research tells us that the reason technology is so enticing to students is the instant gratification it provides.
 I need an answer and technology gives it to me immediately.
 When you return to school and the teacher is asking you to critically think about something in multiple ways, the neurons in your brain aren’t trained to trudge through something you don’t know.
 What we’re noticing is problem behavior resulting from frustration.
-The frustration comes from not having the resilience to try hard things and stick through it.
+The frustration comes from not having the resilience to try hard things and stick to it.
 So, we’re seeing an elevation of noncompliance.
 Kids are saying, “I’m not doing this.
 I don’t want to do this.
 I’m tired.”

 Because they haven’t been in a social environment, we’re also having to retrain students in how to express themselves, how to share their thoughts and ideas.
 I find that dialoguing with them is very short.
 It’s more like text messaging.
 I see it in my own children, as well.
 I’ll text them this huge paragraph, and I’ll get back the word, “Okay.”
-In fact, I don’t even get the “O” in okay anymore, I just get the “K.” If you’ve ever sat with a group of middle schoolers. it’s the most awkward thing in the world.
+In fact, I don’t even get the “O” in okay anymore, I just get the “K.” If you’ve ever sat with a group of middle schoolers, it’s the most awkward thing in the world.
 I know this sounds so basic, but you’ve got to teach them how to talk to each other.

 What can we do to increase scores in reading and math, which have been low in the U.S. for decades?